reubenjh/Toolies/README.md

+# Nuts & Bolts
+A platform to share expensive equipment within trusted groups.
+EDA 2018 final project!
 <img src='https://nypdecider.files.wordpress.com/2018/04/home-improvement-wilson-tim.jpg?quality=90&strip=all&strip=all'>

-#(name to be confirmed)

-A platform to share expensive equipment within trusted groups
+ ---

-## Name ideas
+## Development notes
-  * Commppliance
-  * ESYWTUBNB
-  * Toolies
-  * Toolerino
-  * ToolPool
-  * GearShare
-  * Gears of Poor
-  * The Kitchen Sink
-  * The Broom Cupboard
-  * Blender
-  * Return to Blender
-  * Nuts & Bolts
-  * The Broom Cupboard
-  * Borrowers

-## User Stories
+### User Stories
   * I can sign up
   * I can see my profile
   * I can add some of my tools to share
   * I can view other tools in the Tool Pool
   * I can view a particualr tool and see the trust framework for it
   * I can request a tool to use (email sent)
-  * Once accepted, the tools status changes to rented
+  * Once accepted, the tool's status changes

 ### MVP
-  * Login to view everything
+  * Account creation
-  * Profile/Tools available to Share
+  * Add tools to profile to share
-  * Edit Tool Profile/Add a Tool Profile
+  * Edit a tool on my profile
-  * Definining Trust Framework
+  * Definining what trust framework to list gear under
-  * Browse Tools available to use
+  * Browse the tools available to use
   * Request a tool to use (email sent)
-  * Change Tool Status to rented/available
+  * Change tool status between rented/available

-### Stretch
+### Stretch goals
-  * Multiple Groups (Tool Pools)
+  * Multiple groups eg Karori mountain bikers vs. wider Wellington region
-  * Trust Ratings
+  * Trust ratings Uber style
   * See tools that are currently rented
-  * Forum to discuss tools/appliances that people needs tips/advice with.
+  * Forum to discuss gear that people need tips/advice with.
-  * In app messages
+  * In-app messaging system
   * View others' profiles when you're logged in
-  * Keeping ToolPool ?anonymus? (proof of id auth)
+  * Keeping the app safe (proof of id auth on register/credit card and bond understanding)
-  * Changing profile picture
-  * Modal for add gear form
+  * Upload photos for gear/profile
+  * Modals

 ## Views (Client Side)